gu-fan/riv.vim/README.rst

    Any suggestion and other themes are welcome.

-   Also, Code Syntax highlight and theme are now supported, you can change the theme by setting ``g:riv_html_code_hl_style``, default is 'molokai'.
+   Also, code syntax highlighting and themes are now supported, you can change the theme by setting ``g:riv_html_code_hl_style``, default is 'molokai'.
+(This option may change name in future.)

    You can add your css theme's dir at ``g:riv_css_theme_dir``.